Lavender Garden Cameron Highlands

 • It’s best to visit this place during a weekday when there are not so many people

-• Expect to spend 30 minutes to 2 hours here
+• Expect to spend at least 30 minutes here

-• The best spot to take a photo with the lavender field requires you to pay at a photo booth where a staff member will help you to take a photo.
+• The ideal spot to take a photo with the lavender field requires you to pay at a photo booth where a staff member will help you to take a photo.

 • Don’t worry if it rains, there is a roof over the whole farm!